kristjanjansen/fachwerk2/README.md

 ## FAQ

-### Why not package.json?
+#### Why not package.json?
 Why not npm?

-Visualia fully embraces the future of Javascript modules and is very much inspired by toolless movement and products such as [Deno](https://deno.land/std/manual.md) and [Pika](https://www.pika.dev/) minimalistic Javascript package management.
+Visualia fully embraces the future of Javascript modules and is very much inspired by toolless movement and projects such as [Deno](https://deno.land/std/manual.md), [Pika](https://www.pika.dev/) and [reg](https://github.com/mikeal/reg) for next-generation ESM-based Javascript package management.

-### What about versioning the releases?
+#### What about versioning the releases?

 During the initial development, the development happens in the latest `master` branch.
 In the future, a simple versioning system could be introduced.

-### Why not Typescript?
+#### Why not Typescript?

 It is a viable option and could provide excellent developer experience for the framework consumers.
 Visualia still prioritizes minimal tooling and directly accessible source code over the Typescript benefits.

-Note that this could be reconsidered in the future, giving Deno is part of the project toolchain already.
+Note that this could be reconsidered in the future, giving Typescript-based Deno is part of the project toolchain already.

-### Tell me the backstory
+#### Tell me the backstory!

-Current initiative is actually a second take on the same idea: creating lightweight dynamic documents using latest Javascript features, VueJS and Markdown.
+Visualia is actually a second take on the same idea: creating lightweight dynamic documents using latest Javascript features, VueJS and Markdown.

-Although first version served the need of the project it was created for -- to deliver next-gen educational materials -- the actual implementation was somewhat lacking:
+Although the [first version called Fachwerk](https://github.com/designstem/fachwerk) did serve the need of the project it was created for -- to deliver next-gen educational materials -- the actual implementation was somewhat lacking:

-- It was too early for full-on ESM (ECMAStript modules), many of the project dependencies did not yet offer ESM module builds so custom Rollup-based build system was introduced for transpiling CommonJS modules to ESM (similar what Snowpack does).
+- It was too early for fully embracing ESM (ECMAScript modules).
+Many of the project dependencies did not yet offer ESM module builds so custom Rollup-based build system was introduced for transpiling CommonJS modules to ESM (similar what [Snowpack](https://www.snowpack.dev/) does).

 - One of the messiest implementations were ThreeJS-related code, starting from missing ESM support, especially in more experimental code such as `THREE.SVGRenderer` that had to be ported to ES6 manually.
 Also, the ThreeJS code was parly based on outdated [vue-threejs](https://github.com/fritx/vue-threejs) implementation that was hard to reason about.

-- Some key ideas such as a simple global state using `set` and `get` helInefficientppeared later in the projthe ect, leaving many of the ealier, poorer attempts for state handling via `v-slot` still in to codebase and in the documentation.
+- Some key ideas such as a simple global state using `set` and `get` only appeared in the project in a later stage.
+This left several inferior attempts for state handling via `v-slot` still into codebase and into the documentation.

-- Inefficient code here and there as the performance was not a prioritized goal: CSS live injection approach was unefficient, math cointegrationed a explicit update triggering and ThreeJS components were always animating even when the input, data was static.
+- The performance was not a prioritized goal: CSS live injection approach was unefficient, math rendering needed a explicit update triggering and ThreeJS components were always animating even when the input data was static.

 - Very modest test coverage and missing integration with CI (Continuous Integration) systems.

-- Documentation, content creation, content marketing and contributions / community management was mostly an afterthought.
+- Documentation, content creation, content marketing and contributions / community management were mostly an afterthought.